What I do

-A website builder for restaurants, empowering moms & pops establishments with a powerful platform to be successful online and compete against chains.
-Content, partnerships, social media, user support, and the rest of the product marketing & management game.
+A website builder for restaurants, empowering moms-and-pops establishments with a powerful platform to be successful online and compete against chains.
+Content, partnerships, social media, customer experience & support, and the rest of the product marketing & management game.

 Organiser, Communication Lead, 2018

 One of the biggest WordPress conference in Europe.
 Led communication for the event (team of 4) to build awareness in the lead up, resulting in a massively successful event—tickets all sold, sponsors slot all sold, more volunteer applications then actual spots, high quality talks, etc.

 A Slack workspace I kicked off with my friend Francesco Di Candia to give the Italian WordPress community a virtual place to manage all the WordPress things, from meetup to support forums and translations.
 Today it has more than 1500 members and has been instrumental to many online and offline events.

 WordPress plugin to update your WP sites in bulk.
 Did just some work on its user guides during my first retreat with the Human Made folks, but still feel attached to it.